qitools/teaching/README.md

 # Proposal for teaching, evaluating, and benchmarking the teaching of systems-based practice

-SBP-B2: Work effectively as a member within the interprofessional team to ensure safe patient care
+##SBP-B2: Work effectively as a member within the interprofessional team to ensure safe patient care
+###Giving feedback to others
  1. Teaching material
    * https://www.mededportal.org/
    * https://www.mededportal.org/icollaborative/